Maine House of Representatives

 The Maine House of Representatives is the lower house of the Maine Legislature.
 The House consists of 151 voting members and three nonvoting members.
 The voting members represent an equal number of districts across the state and are elected via plurality voting.
-The nonvoting members represent three of Maine's Native American tribes, though two tribes have declined to send representatives.
+The nonvoting members represent three of Maine's Native American tribes, though one tribe (the Penobscot Nation) has declined to send a representative.
 Each voting member of the House represents around 9,000 citizens of the state.
 Because it is a part-time position, members of the Maine House of Representatives usually have outside employment as well.
 Members are limited to four consecutive terms of two years each, but may run again after two years.

 The House meets at the Maine State House in Augusta.

 Leadership of the House

 The Speaker of the House presides over the House of Representatives.
 The Speaker is elected by the majority party caucus followed by confirmation of the full House through the passage of a House Resolution.
 In addition to presiding over the body, the Speaker is also the chief leadership position, and controls the flow of legislation and committee assignments.
 Other House leaders, such as the majority and minority leaders, are elected by their respective party caucuses relative to their party's strength in the chamber.